Learning Ecuadorian slang has been one of my biggest challenges in Ecuador.

 Social status and class is still very much part of Ecuadorian society.
 Vocabulary among Ecuadorians often signals as to what social class an individual is from.
 Just as in English words often identify your upbringing and education.

 Señora vs señorita

 This is really tricky ground as every country has its own definition.
 In some countries only little girls are señoritas but in other cases, such as Ecuador it reflects your marital or civility.

 So one day an elderly lady may call me señorita but if I’m eating lunch with a male companion I become señora.

-And finally when you’re just hanging out having some drinks these ones may help:
+And finally when you’re just hanging out having some drinks these Ecuadorian slang phrases may help: